ud-pci/pCI/docs/pci-py.rst

 add.py
 ------

 The ``add.py`` script automatically generates the list of configurations given information about the atomic system of interest via a configuration file ``config.yml``.
-Note that if ``BASS.INP`` is not present, the order of the conigurations will be by $nl$, and not how it is defined in the basis set construction.
+Note that if ``BASS.INP`` is not present, the order of the conigurations will be by :math:`nl`, and not how it is defined in the basis set construction.
 This script reads the ``add`` block:

 .. code-block::